rgeraskin/aws-ldap-authenticator/README.md

-### aws-ldap-authenticator
+# AWS LDAP Authenticator

-Authenticate in LDAP using AWS EKS tokens.
+Authenticate in LDAP Server using AWS EKS tokens.
+Like [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator), but for LDAP.

-An LDAP Bind authenticator that validates AWS EKS tokens via AWS STS `GetCallerIdentity` and maps the resulting ARN into LDAP `cn` and `ou` semantics.
-This lets LDAP clients (e.g., Postgres `pg_hba.conf` with `ldap`) authenticate using short‑lived EKS tokens, without storing user passwords.

-### Features
+## Features
-- Validates EKS tokens by calling AWS STS `GetCallerIdentity` against an allowlist of STS hosts
+- Validates EKS tokens by calling AWS STS
 - Enforces allowed ARN prefixes
-- Extracts LDAP identity from ARN:
+- Extracts LDAP identity from ARN
-  - IAM root → `cn=root`
-  - IAM user → `cn=<user>`
-  - STS assumed role → `cn=<session>` and `ou=<role>`
-  - STS federated user → `cn=<user>`
 - Optional DN suffix and CN prefix checks for strict Bind DN validation
-- Lightweight LDAP server (plain LDAP on TCP 3893 by default)
+- Lightweight LDAP server

-### How it works
+## How it works

+It works just like [aws-iam-authenticator](https://github.com/kubernetes-sigs/aws-iam-authenticator).

 1. Client performs LDAP Bind with DN `<prefix><username>[,ou=<group>]<suffix>` and password set to an EKS token (`k8s-aws-v1.<...>`).
+1. Server validates LDAP DN against configured suffix.
-2. The server decodes the token to a presigned STS URL, validates it, and calls STS with `x-k8s-aws-id=<EKS_CLUSTER_ID>`.
+1. Server decodes the token to a presigned STS URL, validates it, and calls STS with `x-k8s-aws-id=<EKS_CLUSTER_ID>`.
+1. Server validates STS address against allowlist.
-3. On success, it receives the caller ARN and validates it against configured rules.
+1. On success, server receives the caller ARN and validates it against configured rules (prefixes).
-4. The DN parts are checked against values derived from the ARN.
+1. Server tries to extract LDAP identity from ARN and validates it against configured rules (cn, ou).

-### Configuration
+## Configuration

 Configure via environment variables:

 - `EKS_CLUSTER_ID` (required): EKS cluster name/ID used in the `x-k8s-aws-id` header